Bridging loan solicitors

 You will not need a clear exit strategy for settling the loan from the outset and will normally have a year to repay the loan.

 Unlike conventional mortgage lenders, most bridging loan lenders do not charge a penalty fee for early repayment.
-So, if you take out a 10-month bridging loan but can pay it off after 3 months you can do so, saving yourself interest payments.
+So, if you were to take out a 10-month bridging loan but have the financial funds to pay back the loan after 3 months you can do so, saving yourself money on the monthly interest payments.

 Bridging loans usually have higher interest rates than conventional mortgages, although they are becoming increasingly competitive.